 16. Try supplementing with creatine monohydrate or CEE.
 Creatine is an amino acid that increases intracellular fluid retention (ATP), increasing muscular size, strength and enhancing protein synthesis.
 This can help to overload the muscles, causing moderate increases in lean mass.
 However, we have had some reports of creatine monohydate raising blood pressure in certain individuals, so it would be wise to monitor this on cycle.

 17. Reduce caffeine consumption.
-Taking pre workout supplements, drinking coffee or consuming energy drinks promotes weight loss; due to caffeine spiking a person’s metabolism.
+Taking pre-workout supplements, drinking coffee or consuming energy drinks promotes weight loss; due to caffeine spiking a person’s metabolism.

 18. Be patient.
-Adding quality mass takes time, trying to rush this process may lead to excessive gains in body fat.
+Adding quality mass takes time, and trying to rush this process may lead to excessive gains in body fat.